What is a Remote Sensing Scientist or Technologist?

 - Design or implement strategies for collection, analysis, or display of geographic data.

-Qualities of a Remote Sensing Scientist or Technologist
+Things a Remote Sensing Scientist or Technologist Should Know How to Do

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.